I once read that 82% of people meet their future spouse before they even turn 16.

 I’ve heard of a lot of relationships blooming after college between two people who knew each other in high school, but were not necessarily friends.
 I can’t imagine myself ever dating someone I knew before I was 16.
 First of all, I was a completely different person back then.
 Like I was pretty weird and friendless.
 Secondly, I feel like it must be pretty awkward to just pick up where you left off 8 years ago.

-But who knows, maybe I’m part of that imaginary 82%.
+But who knows.
 Maybe most of us do meet who we are going to marry before we’re 16, we just have to keep an open mind.